Esterze/FluentGUI/README.md

 <br /><br />Changes made to the textures are listed below;
 >This list doesn't cover all changes (it's up to you to find out! 😉)

+**ATTENTION!** This resource pack was made with using a mod called "Modern UI" in mind.
+<br />It is not mandatory to use this resource pack, but it will make things look better.

 ## Blocky mess removed from almost all buttons

 ![image](https://user-images.githubusercontent.com/97387354/208481576-d3016299-80db-4349-9e08-0df632020b80.png)